The master pauses with one foot on the steps.

 In Seoul, “master” is the common translation for anyone ranging between teacher, coach, or counselor -- and he is all 3, blurring the lines between physical sport coach and spiritual mentor.
 He receives dozens of bowed greetings every day.

 Master Sim, a recognized Olympic taekwondo demonstrator, has taken his passion for a sport and made it into ministry.

 His 3 daughters are named Tae Sun, 12, Tae Young, 9, and Tae Hee, 3, meaning “mission through taekwondo,” “glorifying God through taekwondo,” and “happiness through taekwondo.”
 Often, he practices with the 2 eldest in a small, low room in their attic, feet slamming into mats, rocking their kitchen ceiling.

-His wife, Park Eun Joo, both a national- and world-champion black belt, first began Taekwondo in Action (TIA), a ministry of Korea Campus Crusade for Christ, in 1994.
+His wife, Park Eun Joo, both a national- and world-champion black belt, first began Taekwondo in Action (TIA), a ministry of Korea Cru, in 1994.

 Today the husband (45) and wife (40) continue this combination of sport, prayer and evangelism.
 So far, they’ve trained 369 students through a 12-week intensive class with TIA.
 They have sent missionaries to 6 countries -- including regions where missionaries are unwanted, but black belts who teach are eagerly accepted.

 Taekwondo, translated as “the art of the foot or fist,” is considered the national sport of South Korea, and many children under the age of 10 have stage-one black belts.
 It’s also required in the military, where every male must serve 2 years.

 Master Sim wants people to see more than high kicks and board-breaking punches, like at a recent children’s program.
 His stage presence is magnetic -- 300 children in the audience appear enraptured.